saona-raimundo/saona-raimundo.github.io/_posts/2022-12-14-Candidate problem.md

 Lindley (1961) (Section "The Marriage Problem", page 47) seems to be the first to solve the problem in a scientific journal.

-The solution of this problem consists in rejecting candidates until some fixed number and then choose the first candidate that is better than anything you have seen.
+The solution to this problem consists in rejecting candidates until some fixed number and then choosing the first candidate that is better than anything you have seen.
-This can be expressed by a number $k^*$, that depends on the number of candidates $n$.
+This can be expressed by a number $k^*$, which depends on the number of candidates $n$.
 Then, the optimal selection procedure is determined as follows.
 1. Reject the first $(k^* - 1)$ candidates,
 2. Then, if a leading candidate appears (someone preferable to all previous ones) then choose it.